KhaledQasim/Oreo/README.md

 ## The Extras

-The app also has an easy-to-use admin panel powered by Laravel Voyager, It allows the easy addtion and modification of the website's galleries.
+The app also has an easy-to-use admin panel powered by Laravel Voyager, It allows the easy addition and modification of the website's galleries.

 ![](images/admin1.png)
 ![](images/admin2.png)